karma-runner/karma/docs/dev/03-contributing.md

-If you are thinking about making Karma better, or you just want to hack on it, that’s great here are some tips to get you started.
+If you are thinking about making Karma better, or you just want to hack on it, that’s great!
+Here are some tips to get you started.

 ## Getting Started